-1. Place ground speed control in the number six speed position.
+1. Move ground speed control into the 'fast' position.
 See Figure 4.8.

 DO NOT attempt any maintenance, adjustments or service with engine and blade running.
 STOP engine and blade.
 Disconnect spark plug wire and secure away from spark plug.
 Engine and components are HOT.
 Avoid serious burns, allow sufficient time for all components to cool.